FirestormAngel/raspberry-documentation/README.md

     wpa_passphrase=<enter your password here.
 20-32 characters recommended.>

 ```
-NOTE: See chapter 0x07 and 0x08 for forwarding enablement.

 The hostapd is masked, which means you cannot enable it per default.
 Unmask it and then enable it.
 ```bash